Rightlight6 Room lighting audit

 Rightlight6 focuses on one narrow problem: helping people understand why a room feels dark, harsh, dull, or uncomfortable from the lighting and visible room setup they already have.

-Focused room routes that hand off into the flagship audit.
+Focused room checks that link into the full audit.

 What we do